 |North American Insects and Spiders / Tree Encyclopedia|

-Explore over 5,000 close-up pictures of live, wild insects and spiders.
+Explore over 5,000 macro photographs of live, wild insects and spiders.

 Class Arachnida / Order Araneae: Spiders are the largest group of arachnids.
 They are easily recognized by their eight legs, and there are few creatures great or small that elicit such irrational fear in mankind.
 The vast majority of spiders are completely harmless and offer beneficial services, chief of which is keeping the burgeoning insect population in check.